rretkute/ml_cell_lineage_reconstruction/README.md

 The status  was set to 1 if two cells were sister cells and to 0 if observed two cells were not sister cells.
 We included only those pairs with status 0, that have not already been included with status 1.
 We assumed only binary trees.

 Figure 1.
-Approache for learning from the DREAM Challenge training data. .
+AMbeRland approach for learning from the DREAM Challenge training data. .
 ![](AMbeRland_Method.png)

 ## Details